FrewtyPebbles/Fulcrum/README.md

  - An extremely minimal and basic syntax.

- - An interpreter that is under 1 megabyte in size.
+ - An interpreter that is under 4 megabytes in size.

 ## Language Rules: